aschootemeijer/sp500_strategy_backtesting/README.md

 - Statistical Control Groups: Every strategy run is benchmarked against a randomly sampled control group (Monte Carlo style) to distinguish Alpha (outperformance) from Beta (market returns).
 It is possible to add a random offset in the buying date of the control stock, to make the moment of buying more random.

 ### Software Architecture
-The framework is built with a modular, object-oriented programming (OOP) approach following the Separation of Concerns principle:
+The framework is built with a modular, OOP approach following the Separation of Concerns principle:
 - data_loader.py: The current S&P 500 stocks are obtained from Wikipedia using web scraping.
 Their data is then automatically ingested via Yahoo Finance.
 - feature_engineer.py: Transformation of raw time-series data into technical indicators and signals.
 - analyse_stocks.py: The buying signal generation engine and performance calculator for individual stocks